Career outcomes

 Pain educator and consultant: Chronic and acute pain are fascinating areas to work in.
 Pain management is a constantly evolving field that encompasses many areas of treatment, not just pharmacy and pain medications.
 Pharmacists work with pain sufferers to manage their medications and coordinate other forms of treatment.

-Pharmacist in the field
+Pharmacists in the Field

 Pharmacists are found in all different types of communities, including within the defence force.
 Use your pharmacy training to serve your country on missions at home or abroad.